EPGL Summer Program 2023: Course List

 Requirements |

 Secondary students with ABRSM Grade 5 Theory and/or Grade 5 Practical (or equivalent in standard).
-Students major in Chinese Instrument are also welcome. |
+Students major in Chinese instrument are also welcome. |

 Award |